Gedo57/game-systems-design-showcase/README.md

 # Game Systems Design Showcase

-A curated portfolio repository focused on gameplay systems, systems design, technical design, balancing, progression, economy design, and UI/UX flows.
+A curated portfolio repository focused on **game systems design**, **technical design**, **combat systems**, **progression**, **economy balancing**, **puzzle flow**, and **implementation-ready documentation**.

-This repository is designed to support my profile as a **Technical Game Designer / Systems Designer** with hands-on implementation experience across Unreal Engine, Roblox, and front-end tools.
+This repository supports my profile as a **Technical Game Designer / Systems Designer** with hands-on implementation experience across **Unreal Engine**, **C++**, **Roblox/Lua**, and production-style frontend tools.

 ---

-## About This Repository
+## Overview

 This is not a single game project.

-It is a professional showcase of how I think, design, break down, balance, and implement game systems.
+It is a focused design portfolio that shows how I break down gameplay systems, structure rules, define progression, document balancing logic, and translate design intent into implementation-ready technical specifications.

-It includes selected design breakdowns from multiple projects:

-- **LostPulse** — 2D roguelite platformer systems
-- **BeatTheBlock** — mobile puzzle systems and combo logic
-- **Roblox Zombie Tycoon** — tycoon economy, raids, automation, and retention systems
-- **DeadlyCuriosity** — first-person puzzle / escape-room objective and interaction systems

----

-## Focus Areas

-- Gameplay Systems Design
-- Combat and Progression Systems
+The goal is to demonstrate how I think as a designer who can connect:

+- Player experience
+- Core loops
+- System rules
-- Economy and Reward Balancing
+- Balancing logic
-- Puzzle and Objective Flow
-- UI/UX System Design
+- UI/UX feedback
-- Technical Design Documentation
+- Technical implementation constraints
-- Player Progression and Retention Loops
-- Implementation-Oriented Design

 ---